-The delivery is entirely modular with no set exams as such.
-It is designed to be supportive to the student’s career with targeted projects set with regard to practical and academic development.
-This means you will be assessed in a variety of ways, including written assignments, work-based assignments, work experience, practical assessment, video portfolio development.
+The delivery is entirely modular with no set exams.
+It is designed to be supportive to the student’s career with targeted projects for practical and academic development.
+This means you will be assessed in a variety of ways, including written assignments, work-based assignments, work experience, practical assessment, video portfolio development and presentations.

 For more information about assessment, including guidance on marking, feedback and plagiarism, please refer the HE Assessment Policy and the programme spec for course-specific information.